Policy Advocacy

 Voter Registration

-Testimony Opposing to Florida SB 90 Amendment 262784, Which Would Restrict Drop Box Availability for Mail Ballots (2021)
+Testimony Opposing Florida SB 90 Amendment 262784, Which Would Restrict Drop Box Availability for Mail Ballots (2021)

 Testimony Opposing Louisiana HB 138, Which Would Establish an Unnecessary Supplemental Canvass of the Voter Rolls, HB 167, Which Would Require Voter Purges Based on Insufficient Death Record Data, and Section 2 of HB 581, Which Would Chill Speech By Criminalizing Certain Election Communications (2021)